-This is the user manual for the MIDI controller app 7III Tap for iPhone.
+This is the user manual for the MIDI controller app 7III Tap for iPhone and iPad.

 Quick Start